We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 What Remains of Edith Finch is another adventure game that could be called a “walking simulator.”
 It’s about three hours long, but it plucks more emotional strings than games that are three or four times longer.
 Once it gets going (which doesn’t take long), it never lets up.

 The game features a bunch of short vignettes that take the player on a journey through the history of cursed family living the woods.
 When you sit down to play this one, you might want to make sure you have some tissues nearby, because this game will most certainly hit you right in the feels.
-And it hits hard.
+Hard.

 Emotions, Emotions, Emotions

-If there’s one word to describe these short adventure games, it’s emotions.
-Each of these bite-sized gaming experiences will tug on your heartstrings and make you feel in a big way.
+If there’s one word to describe these short adventure games, it’d be emotional.
+Each of these bite-sized experiences will tug on your heartstrings and make you feel in a big way.
+When you need a brief intermission between huge open-world games, these single-sitting adventure games will serve up what you need.